CatherineWang97/2020-Global-Women-in-Data-Science-Hackathon-Patient-Survival-Prediction/README.md

 ### Modeling in Subgroups: One Model or Many?

+#### Goal:
-#### Goal: build a model to predict patient survival given these ICU visit information, and take a practical approach to evaluating the question of which modeling strategy leads to the most effective predictions.
+build a model to predict patient survival given these ICU visit information, and take a practical approach to evaluating the question of which modeling strategy leads to the most effective predictions.
 (More specifically, I designed an experiment to answer the question of whether to use one model or many models.)

+#### Background:
-#### Large data sets can include a variety of subgroups.
+Large data sets can include a variety of subgroups.
 The qualities of these subgroups may be quite different from each other.
 Each subgroup may have a different relationship between the outcome and the predictors in a supervised learning model.
 This raises a question of how to generate the best predictions.
 Some options (among others) would include:

 • One Model: All of the subgroups are aggregated into a single data set that is used to inform the construction of a single model.